alp82/abmash/README.markdown

 Custom RGB values are possible too.
 The *tolerance* defines how close the specified color has to match.
 The *dominance* controls how many percent of the element's pixels need to match these constraints.
-By the way, images are also elements with a background image.
+By the way, the `isImage` condition also retrieves elements with a background image.

 Documentation
 -------------